Ashwil-Colaco/Drift/README.md

 ##  Why Drift?

-Setting up a modern full-stack application usually involves a tedious checklist.
+Setting up a modern full stack application usually involves a tedious checklist.
 Drift entirely removes that friction by automating the initial setup process.

 With **one command**, you get:
 -  **Express Backend**: Pre-configured with CORS and JSON parsing.